woahbase/website/docs/images/alpine-chromium.md

   Need to pass the flag `--security-opt seccomp=/path/to/chrome.json` to use it.

+* See [this page][10] for an explanation of the differences between Chromium and Google Chrome.

 * Check [here][3] for a reference of most of the command-line-switches that can be used to tune browser behaviour.